GameDevTecnico/cubos/engine/samples/imgui/page.md

 @snippet imgui/main.cpp Adding the plugin

 Once the ImGui plugin is added, you can create systems to display ImGui windows and widgets.
-Here's an example of how to create an ImGui window.
+Here's a system which opens an ImGui window, and its demo.

-@snippet imgui/main.cpp ImGui window example
+@snippet imgui/main.cpp ImGui Demo

 Ensure that you add your system with the `cubos.imgui` tag; otherwise, the ImGui elements from that system won't be be visible.

-@snippet imgui/main.cpp Adding the system

 Pretty simple right?
 You're now equipped to craft and utilize ImGui's functions to design your cool user interface.